zetkin/zetkin.org/en/contact.md

 ## Support
 Do you need assistance or help with using Zetkin?
-If you can't find an an answer in the manual, please contact us through our support forum.
+If you can't find an an answer in the manual, please contact us through our support channels.

 [Read more in the support section](/en/support)